My background, my calling

 I wasn’t sure how I’d managed to produce such carefree and playful work.
 I hadn’t planned to, I didn’t even remember being conscious of the process.

-In fact, it was so much less restrained that any of my previous work, I even felt a bit nervous and vulnerable about putting my name to it.
+In fact, it was so much less restrained than any of my previous work, I even felt a bit nervous and vulnerable about putting my name to it.
 (Oh, the fragile creative ego…)

 But I found the nerve to submit my entry, and to my amazement, it was selected to represent the entire college.